abhimaancs/github-final-project/README.md

-This project calculates simple interest using a Bash script.
+This project calculates simple interest using a Bash script.This is a minor typo fix.